Ramadan tent: History

 Ramadan tents are a relatively recent tradition, and they do not date back to the origins of the holiday.
 Ramadan tents are believed to have their origin in Egyptian "saradek," tents set up in Cairo for people to offer their condolences.
 Over time, organizations and merchants began to use these saradek.
 Saradek became venues for providing food and shelter to the needy, particularly during the winter months.
 This marked the beginning of its transition to becoming the Ramadan tent that is well-known today.
 Soon, the saradek merged with the preexisting traditions of Arab hospitality and lavish Iftar dinners to create the modern Ramadan tent.
 However, Ramadan tents only became popular in the Levant following the end of the Lebanese Civil War in 1990, when they were introduced to Lebanon by a prominent businessman from the Tabbara family.
-Because Ramadan tents are a recent tradition, they are considered bid‘ah (Arabic: بدعة) – innovation or heresy.
+Because Ramadan tents are a recent tradition, they are considered bid‘ah (بدعة, innovation or heresy), by certain sects of Sunni Islam such as Salafism.